koryehoffman/ims-demo/README.md

 3. Test the API endpoints

     For simplicity, I have also included a Postman collection which you can import.
-    Note: To run the elasticsearch commands from your local machine, you must also run the command below from a terminal.
+    Note: To run the elasticsearch commands from your local machine, you must also run the first command below from a terminal.
-    Additionally included is the command for mongodb should you wish to connect it to it from your localhost.
+    Additionally included are the commands for mongodb and the GraphQL API should you wish to connect to them from your localhost.
     ````
     kubectl port-forward service/elasticsearch-service 9200:9200
     kubectl port-forward service/mongodb-service 27017:27017
+    kubectl port-forward service/apollo-service 5001:5001
     ````

 ## API Endpoints